 Our mother Marilyn Joan McGinnis entered Vassar Brothers Hospital on February 20,

-To plant a memorial tree in honor of Marilyn J. McGinnis, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Marilyn J. McGinnis, please visit our Heartfelt Sympathies Store.

 2020 and we lost her on March 2, 2020 due to flu and pneumonia.
 She was born on

 December 2, 1932 in Sholes, Nebraska to Henry and Pauline Lenzen.
 She was truly

 Our Mom was married to our Dad (who is at home), William McGinnis for 64 years.